Kkinod/Admin-Panel/README.md

 In any case, in the console you should get information on which local address it was started.

 ### Backend launch
+information regarding the launch of the backend - soon

 ## Todo:
 - add edit user data